 Quoted from Mark 10:46-52 (ESV).

 Bartimeus was blind and begged for his livelihood.
-He heard that Jesus could heal and his chance came when that very person was passing along the way on which he begged.
-He called out to Jesus the first time and was told to be silent but he only shouted louder.
-Jesus stopped, called for him and asked him the question, “What do you want me to do for you?”
+He heard that Jesus could heal and longed to find the Master.
+His chance came when the very person was passing along the way on which he begged.
+He cried out the first time and was told to be silent but only shouted louder.
+Jesus stopped, called for him and said, “What do you want me to do for you?”
 Bartimeus asked for his sight to be restored and it was.
-Jesus told him to go his way but Bartimeus followed close by.
+Jesus then told him to go his way but Bartimeus followed close by.

-To begin with, we should realize that if this man couldn’t see, he had to be led by someone to Jesus, so it would have to be obvious to everyone who saw him that he was blind.
+To begin with, we should realize that if this man couldn’t see, he had to be led by someone, so it would have to be obvious to everyone that he was blind.
 Nevertheless, Jesus insisted on asking him the question, so there was definitely more behind it.

-Jesus did not ask to know about his physical condition but rather his spiritual status.
-When Bartimeus asked to receive his sight, Jesus looked into his heart saw his faith and also saw how he would be changed from the inside because of this miracle.
+This question was not to inquire about his physical condition but rather his spiritual status.
+When Bartimeus requested that his eyes be open, Jesus looked into his heart saw his faith and saw how he would be changed from the inside because of this miracle.
 Sure enough when his vision returned he was changed from within and followed Jesus.

-When our motives are okay then it strengthens our faith, we know that God won’t say no to us and we shall receive what we ask for.Follow the New Twitter account
+When our motives are okay then it strengthens our faith, we know that God won’t say no to us and we shall receive whatever we petition.